dnimo/husky/README.md

 # husky

-This project is release by KuoCh"ing Chang.
+This project is released by KuoCh"ing Chang.

-We shooting this project to solve medical info. processing.
+We are shooting this project to solve medical info. processing.

-All rights belong to Auther.
+All rights belong to the author.

 # Project map